A complete guide to OCR Twenty First Century GCSE Biology

 Tip

-Exam tip for Paper 1 Paper 1 rewards quick recall across a wide range of topics.
+Exam tip for Paper 1 Paper 1 emphasises breadth – short and medium-length questions across all chapters.
 Build a one-page summary sheet for every module covering definitions, key processes, and the standard Ideas about Science vocabulary (correlation versus cause, peer review, reproducibility).
 Use those summaries for short bursts of recall practice.

 Paper 2 in detail (Depth)

-Paper 2 goes deeper on a subset of the modules.
-Expect longer extended-response questions, more detailed data analysis, and more questions that ask you to evaluate the strength of scientific evidence.
+Paper 2 covers the same eight chapters as Paper 1 but is differentiated by longer extended-response questions.
+Expect more detailed data analysis and more questions that ask you to evaluate the strength of scientific evidence.

 Module B5: The human body – staying alive